Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Framework and Problem Statement

-where $\x_t$, $\dot{\x}_t$, $\ddot{\x}_t \!\in\! \mathbb{R}^3$ are the position, linear velocity, and acceleration of the end-effector in the Cartesian space, $\x_{\mathrm{i}}$, $\x_{\mathrm{g}} \!\in\! \mathbb{R}^3$ are the initial and goal positions of the end-effector, $K_{\alpha}$, $K_{\beta} \!\in\! \mathbb{R}^{3 \times 3}$ are parametric matrices, $\tau \!\in\! \mathbb{R}$ and $\zeta_t \in \mathbb{R}$ are the temporal scalar and the canonical variable, the same as \eqref{eq:dmp}, $\mathcal{X}_t\!=\!\{\,\x_t, \dot{\x}_t, \x_{\mathrm{b}}, \zeta_t \}$ is the state vector of the Multi-DoF DMP, where $\x_{\mathrm{b}}$ is a vector that describes the configuration of the obstacle, and $\mathbf{f}:\mathbb{R}^{10} \!\rightarrow\! \mathbb{R}^3$ is a multi-dimension actuation function to be determined.
-The initial state of model \eqref{eq:dmp_multi_dof} is set as $\x_0 \!=\! \x_{\mathrm{i}}$ and $\dot{\x}_0 \!=\!
-0$.
-In this paper, we only consider a \textit{single static obstacle} for brevity.
-Also, we use a vertically positioned \textit{cylinder} model to represent the obstacle.
-Then, the position of the obstacle is represented as a three-dimensional constant vector $\x_{\mathrm{b}} \!\in\! \mathbb{R}^3$ assigned as the Cartesian coordinate of the top surface center of the cylinder.
-In this sense, the DMP state can be represented as a ten-dimensional vector $\mathcal{X}_t\!=\![\,\x_t^{\top}, \dot{\x}_t^{\top}, \x_t^{\top}-\x_{\mathrm{b}}^{\top}, \zeta_t]^{\!\top\!} \!\in\!\mathbb{R}^{10}$.
-Here, we encode a time-variant vector $\x_t - \x_{\mathrm{b}}$ into the DMP state instead of the constant vector $\x_{\mathrm{b}}$ since the former provides larger diversity to the data.
+For brevity, we only consider a \textit{single static obstacle}, a vertically positioned \textit{cylinder}.
+The position of the obstacle $\x_{\mathrm{b}} \!\in\! \mathbb{R}^3$ is a constant vector assigned as the Cartesian coordinate of the center of its top surface.
+Thus, we define the comprehensive state $\mathcal{X}_t$ as a ten-dimensional vector $\mathcal{X}_t\!=\![\,\x_t^{\top}, \dot{\x}_t^{\top}, \x_t^{\top}-\x_{\mathrm{b}}^{\top}, \zeta_t]^{\!\top\!} \!\in\!\mathbb{R}^{10}$.
+Here, we encode a time-variant vector $\x_t - \x_{\mathrm{b}}$ into $\mathcal{X}_t$ instead of the constant vector $\x_{\mathrm{b}}$ since the former provides larger diversity to the data.
 The incorporation of more complicated environments with multiple dynamic obstacles is beyond the scope of this paper and will be considered in future work.
-The multi-DoF DMP is different from the conventional DMP~\eqref{eq:dmp} in three aspects. \begin{itemize} \item The actuation function $\mathbf{f}$ does not only depend on the canonical variable $\zeta_t$ but also on the internal states of the DMP, namely $\x_t$ and $\dot{\x}_t$, and the obstacle position $\x_{\mathrm{b}}$.
-Different from the conventional DMP models, this may change the poles or the closed-loop dynamics of the Multi-DoF DMP, which can be both an advantage and a drawback.
-On the one hand, the state-dependent actuation function $\mathbf{f}$ can be learned to automatically adjust the poles of the DMP model, such that its dynamic properties are not completely determined by the hyperparameters $K_{\alpha}$ and $K_{\beta}$.
+The multi-DoF DMP is different from the conventional DMP~\eqref{eq:dmp} in three aspects. \begin{itemize}[leftmargin=*] \item The virtual force function $\mathbf{f}$ depends not only on the canonical variable $\zeta_t$ but also on the internal states of the DMP, namely $\x_t$ and $\dot{\x}_t$, and the obstacle position $\x_{\mathrm{b}}$.
+Different from the conventional DMP models, this may change the poles or the closed-loop dynamics of the multi-DoF DMP, which can be both an advantage and a drawback.
+On the one hand, the state-dependent virtual force function $\mathbf{f}$ can be learned to automatically adjust the poles of the DMP model, such that its dynamic properties are not completely determined by the hyperparameters $K_{\alpha}$ and $K_{\beta}$.
 This improves the flexibility of agent training.
 On the other hand, the DMP model may lose its inherent stability.
-In this paper, we set action limits $\underline{f} \leq \mathbf{f}(\mathcal{X}_t) \leq \overline{f}$ to avoid this. \item The gain of the actuation function is the absolute distance between the initial position $\x_{\mathrm{i}}$ and the goal position $\x_{\mathrm{g}}$, $\|\x_{\mathrm{g}}-\x_{\mathrm{i}}\|$, instead of the element-wise distance used by the conventional DMP~\eqref{eq:dmp}.
+In this paper, we set action limits $\underline{f} \leq \mathbf{f}(\mathcal{X}_t) \leq \overline{f}$ to avoid this. \item The gain of the virtual force function is the absolute distance between the initial position $\x_{\mathrm{i}}$ and the goal position $\x_{\mathrm{g}}$, $\|\x_{\mathrm{g}}-\x_{\mathrm{i}}\|$, instead of the element-wise distance used by the conventional DMP~\eqref{eq:dmp}.
 Such a scheme can improve the flexibility of a DMP model by fully incorporating the coupling of its different dimensions. \item The obstacle position $\x_{\mathrm{b}}$ is included in the state $\mathcal{X}_t$ of the DMP, instead of being incorporated as an additional virtual force term as the conventional DMP model.
 This provides the possibility of incorporating more complicated obstacle information into motion planning. \end{itemize}